lenn0n/devGuide/devops/getting-started-with-aws-cloud.md

  	kubectl proxy

-Finally, Open this URL to your browser: http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/ and use the token generated above to proceed.
+Finally, Open this URL in your browser: http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/ and use the token generated above to proceed.

 ### Creating Docker Registry Secret